Early release on Licence, Post-Sentence Supervision and Home Detention Curfew

 When will a prisoner be released from custody?

 It is rare for prisoners to serve the whole of their sentences in custody.
-Most prisoners will be automatically released on licence after serving one-half in custody, then the remaining half in the community, subject to licence conditions.
+Most prisoners serving standard determinate sentences (i.e. sentences imposed for a fixed period of time) will be automatically released on licence after serving 40% in custody, then the remaining 60% in the community, subject to licence conditions.

 For other types of sentences, release from custody will only take place at the two-thirds stage, and this will either be automatic or discretionary.